rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 cdrom
 ```

-Let's jump to the network configuration, as once again, in this example we aren't using a DHCP server:
+Let us jump to the network configuration, as once again, in this example we are not using a DHCP server:

 ```
 # Network information